 OpenJK is a community-led project to make Jedi Outcast and Jedi Academy code run with minimal bugs and on modern hardware.
 Many other clients have been made based on OpenJK but take it even further with new features.

-I have to assume you already have Jedi Academy purchased in some way and have access to the game’s files in some way.
+I have to assume you already have Jedi Academy (or Outcast) purchased in some way and have access to the game’s files in some way.
 If not, you can buy it on Steam or GOG.com, or even use the original disc if you have it.
 These clients will allow you to play without having the disc in the drive.
 All you need is the asset files.

 Windows